Nittatsu Hosoi: Legacy as High Priest

 Nittatsu Shonin's transcription of the Dai Gohonzon image is notable for its clear print calligraphy and was issued on 1 January 1966 for woodblock dissemination.
 He was also instrumental in the lawsuit brought by the Kenshokai group, led by Shoei Asai, who accused Soka Gakkai senior leaders of allegedly forcing Nittatsu Shonin to publicly declare the Shohondo building as the permanent sanctuary of the Dai Gohonzon as petitioned by Soka Gakkai President Daisaku Ikeda despite the Emperor Showa's not having made the Gojukai Buddhist conversion vow, which Kenshokai considered an absolute prerequisite for such a declaration.

-As high priest, Nittatsu Shonin affirmed the confiscation of the seven wooden Gohonzons reproduced by the Soka Gakkai, resulting in a public apology on 8 November 1978 by Soka Gakkai president Daisaku Ikeda via Vice-President Takehisa Tsuji, who published the following:
+As high priest, Nittatsu Shonin affirmed the confiscation of the seven wooden Gohonzons reproduced by the Soka Gakkai, resulting in a public apology on 8 November 1978 by Soka Gakkai president Daisaku Ikeda via Vice President Takehisa Tsuji, who published the following:

 Ultimately, the formal apology of Soka Gakkai President Daisaku Ikeda was published in the Dai-Nichiren manuscript released by the Head Temple in 1978:

 Just before his death in 1979, Nittatsu Shonin gave one of his final audiences rebuking the Soka Gakkai for allegedly deviating from its core doctrines, publicly stating the following at the 18th annual Myokankai audience of believers:

 After his death, among Nichiren Shoshu believers Nittatsu was remembered as the "smiling High Priest" for his pleasant demeanor in photos.
 For a while, the Shoshinkai, a breakaway group of priests who refused to acknowledge the authority of Nikken Shonin as Nittatsu Shonin's successor, had a few Gohonzons transcribed by Nittatsu Shonin that they used for producing copies for about ten years, but they later ceased because of copyright lawsuits pursued by the Head Temple.

-Today, a wooden Gohonzon inscribed by Nittatsu Shonin in 1967 is enshrined in the minor hall of Nichiren Shoshu Myohoji Temple in Los Angeles, United States, and another in the Grand Hodo-in temple Nichiren Shoshu main headquarters in Tokyo, Japan.
+Today, a wooden Gohonzon inscribed by Nittatsu Shonin in 1967 is enshrined in the minor hall of Nichiren Shoshu Myohoji Temple in Los Angeles and another in the Grand Hodo-in temple in Nichiren Shoshu main headquarters in Tokyo, Japan.